The Employees’ Provident Fund (EPF), also known as PF (Provident Fund), is a mandatory scheme for all the employees of an eligible organisations.

 When an employee withdraws more than Rs.
 50,000 from their EPF account before the end of the five-year period and presents their PAN card, 10% TDS will be withheld.
-In the event that these workers do show their PAN cards, 30% of the withdrawal amount will be withheld as TDS.
+In the event that these workers do not show their PAN cards, 20% of the withdrawal amount will be withheld as TDS.
 However, if the employee provides Form 15G/15H, no TDS will be withheld.

 When an employee withdraws their EPF balance after five years of service, no TDS is deducted.